Suzuki Alto: Suzuki Alto 800

 In 2012, India's Maruti introduced a low cost replacement for the original Maruti 800 called the Alto 800.
 This was also exported to many markets outside of Europe and sold as the Suzuki Alto 800, while some markets simultaneously offered the pricier A-Star as the Suzuki Alto.

+Safety

 Eighth generation (2014)

 The eighth-generation Alto was introduced in Japan in December 2014.
 The new Alto was the first Suzuki's car designed on lightweight HEARTECT platform.
 It is also the first Alto that using torsion beam model rear suspension, replacing the old 3-link model (except for all-wheel-drive models).
 The new lightweight platform, lighter body, engine, seats and simpler rear suspension made the car 60 kg lighter than the outgoing model.
 This car was also designed to have a very low fuel consumption, achieved using "Suzuki Green Technology" for the body and the engine, and resulted in the car having a claimed fuel consumption of 37 km/L.